-This easy blueberry coffee cake is packed full of plump, juicy blueberries and topped with a buttery, brown sugar streusel.
-In just about 60 minutes and using only a handful of wholesome ingredients, you’ll have a coffee cake that rivals any bakery.
+This blueberry coffee cake recipe is packed full of plump, juicy blueberries and topped with a buttery, brown sugar streusel.
+It rivals any bakery coffee cake!

-Blueberry coffee cake is the perfect dish to whip up on a lazy weekend.
-Chockfull of fresh, bursting blueberries and melt in your mouth, buttery streusel, it’s delicious in its simplicity and best paired with – you guessed it – a hot cup of coffee.
+This recipe for blueberry coffee cake is chock full of fresh, bursting blueberries and it has a melt-in-your-mouth buttery streusel (or crumble topping) that is simply heavenly.
+The cake is delicious in its simplicity and best paired with – you guessed it – a hot cup of coffee.

-- Whipping Up the Streusel Topping: Using the largest slots on a cheese grater, shred frozen or very cold butter directly into the flour.
-Stir in brown sugar, tossing several times to make sure everything is combined.
+- Whip up the streusel topping: Use the largest slots on a cheese grater to shred frozen or very cold butter directly into a bowl with the flour.
+Stir in the brown sugar, tossing several times to combine all the ingredients.
+Set the crumbs aside.

-- Add Blueberries and Streusel: Fold in your blueberries.
-Pour the batter into an oiled baking dish, ensuring it is well distributed.
-Add the streusel mixture right on top of the batter.
+- Add the blueberries and streusel: Fold in the blueberries with a spatula.
+Pour the batter into a greased baking dish.
+Spread the streusel mixture right on top of the batter.

 Tips for the Best Blueberry Coffee Cake

-- Using the Right Butter.
-For the cake batter, you’ll want to use softened butter.
-This will help it mix well with the sugar.
+- Know when to use soft/cold butter: For the cake batter, use softened butter.
+This helps it mix well with the sugar.
 On the other hand, the streusel requires ultra-cold butter.

-- Be gentle with your fresh blueberries.
-When adding your blueberries to the dough, be careful not to smash them.
-You’ll want most of your blueberries to remain whole so you get nice pockets of juice as you bite into your cake.
+- Be gentle with the blueberries: When adding the fresh blueberries to the dough, be careful not to smash them.
+You want most of the blueberries to remain whole so you get nice pockets of juice as you bite into the cake.

-- Choosing the right flour.
-There’s no need for fancy cake flour here.
-All-purpose flour is the best for this recipe, as it creates the densest coffee cake.
-Bob’s Redmill flour tends to be the best quality.
+- Choose the right flour: There’s no need for fancy cake flour here.
+All-purpose flour is the best for this recipe, as it creates the most dense yet tender coffee cake.
+King Arthur flour tends to be my favorite.

 Storing Blueberry Coffee Cake

-Reheating Tip: Whether your leftover coffee cake is frozen or refrigerated, reheat it in a conventional oven or microwave to warm it through.
-Just be careful to not overcook it, as it will turn rubbery and the streusel could potentially burn.
+Reheating tip: It’s up to you if you want the coffee cake warm, but if you do, use an oven or microwave to warm it through.
+Just be careful to not overcook it, as it will turn rubbery and the streusel may burn.

-- “Sharlotka” Apple Cake – European apple cake
+- “Sharlotka” Apple Cake — Sweet European apple cake

-- Fruit & Prune Lumberjack Cake – Slightly sweet fruit cake
+- Fruit & Prune Lumberjack Cake – Includes apples, prunes, and a honey-infused cake batter

-- Orange Almond Cake – Citrusy and nutty
+- Orange Almond Cake – A citrusy and nutty delight

 Recipe